prisma-labs/graphql-framework-experiment/docs/tutorial/chapter-5-persisting-data-via-prisma.md

 It is now time to replace our in-memory data with actual tables in our database.
 To do this we'll write models in our Prisma Schema.

-In chapters 2 and 3 we already began to model our blog domain with the GraphQL types `Post` and `Comment`.
+In chapters 2 and 3 we already began to model our blog domain with the GraphQL type `Post`.
 We can base our models on that prior work, resulting in a Prisma Schema like so:

 ```groovy
 // prisma/schema.prisma